jhyoong/terminalReminder/README.md

      ```
    - Save the file in a directory that's in your PATH (e.g., `C:\Windows`)

-4. Alternatively, you can create a PowerShell function by adding this to your PowerShell profile:
+3. Alternatively, you can create a PowerShell function by adding this to your PowerShell profile:
    ```powershell
    function remindme { python C:\path\to\remindMe.py $args }
    ```

+4. For Windows Run (Win+R) access:
+   - Create a new batch file named `remindme.bat` with the following content:
+     ```
+     @echo off
+     python "C:\full\path\to\remindMe.py" %*
+     pause
+     ```
+   - Place this batch file in a location that is in your system PATH
+     - To check your PATH directories, open Command Prompt and type: `echo %PATH%`
+     - Or create a directory like `C:\bin\` and add it to your PATH:
+       1. Search for "Environment Variables" in the Start menu
+       2. Click "Edit the system environment variables"
+       3. Click "Environment Variables" button
+       4. Under "System variables" or "User variables", find "Path" and click "Edit"
+       5. Click "New" and add the directory path (e.g., `C:\bin\`)
+       6. Click "OK" on all dialogs to save changes
+   - Now you can use Win+R, type `remindme your message here in 5 minutes`, and press Enter

 ### macOS Setup